ari-party/lune-bytesize-ncdu/README.md

 A quick project I made that outputs a [Ncdu JSON export file](https://dev.yorhel.nl/ncdu/jsonfmt), which you can import to analyze the size of your Roblox placefile, or model.

+This internally uses the [rbx_binary](https://docs.rs/rbx_binary/latest/rbx_binary/) crate from [rbx-dom](https://github.com/rojo-rbx/rbx-dom).
+There will likely be inaccuracies, as effectively every instance, including it's descendants, is saved into Roblox's binary format.

 # How to use

 Currently only supported on Linux.